giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 #### 9.0.1 and greater

-On release version `9.0.1` and greater you are able to set any value from the [upstream documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/) by including them in the user values configmap under the `data.values` field like so:
+On release version `9.0.1` and greater you are able to set any value from the [upstream documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/) by including them in the user values ConfigMap under the `data.values` field like so:

 ```yaml
 # On the Control Plane, in the abc12 namespace